awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ## AWS managed \(predefined\) policies for AWS CodeBuild<a name="managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 These AWS managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
+The managed policies for CodeBuild also provide permissions to perform operations in other serivces, such as IAM, AWS CodeCommit,Amazon EC2, Amazon ECR, Amazon SNS, and Amazon CloudWatch Events, as required for the responsibilities for the users who have been granted the policy in question\.
+For example, the `AWSCodeBuildAdminAccess` policy is an administrative\-level user policy that allows users with this policy to create and manage CloudWatch Events rules for project builds and Amazon SNS topics for notifications about project\-related events \(topics whose names are prefixed with `arn:aws:codebuild:`\), as well as administer projects and report groups in CodeBuild\.
 For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to AWS CodeBuild\.
 + `AWSCodeBuildAdminAccess` – Provides full access to CodeBuild including permissions to administrate CodeBuild build projects\.